cokasaki/website/content/post/notebook/2020/spring/week3/tues/index.md

 summary: 'My daily lab notebook goals post'
 tags:
 - Notebook
-title: 'Lab Notebook: 4/07'
+title: 'Lab Notebook: 4/7'
 ---

 ## Goals ##

 Morning: 9-12
-- Look over the rest of QSCI HW 1
+- Work on Dirichlet BC code

 Afternoon: 1-1:30
-- Take notes from Visible Learning Chapter 1
+- Read Visible Learning Chapter 3

 Afternoon: 1:30-3:30
 - Hold office hours
-- When no one shows up finish up looking at QSCI HW 1
-- Then read Visible Learning Chapter 2
+- Take notes on VL Ch 3 and read VL Ch 4

 Afternoon: 3:30-5
-- Work on Dirichlet BC code
+- Email S&aacute;ndor

 ## Reality ##

-Didn't make it through the whole thing, had to look up some of the model diagnostics Tim is using, but did get through VL Ch 1 and 2.
-Struggled with website formatting in the afternoon.
+Got side tracked with adminstrative stuff again.
+Evidently I have to formally apply to the concurrent MS program in the stats department so that will take up much of my week.
+I did get the Dirichlet code up and running although there are probably a few lingering bugs.
+MCMC run is going now.
+Did not get to VL or emailing S&aacute;ndor, although I actually looked at his email and there is not too much to respond to directly.
+I do owe him an update soon though.